-- Works or uses with where works, or uses, have the potential to cause material long term damage to the environment; - developments and uses which are clearly contrary to established policies.
+- Works or uses with potential to cause material long term damage to the environment; or - Developments and uses which are clearly contrary to established policies.

-Response time - site inspection action / site visit within 5 working days
+Initial response: site inspection within 5 working days

 Category 4 - breaches of planning control causing limited, or no material harm to the environment, or the amenity of residents.